 According to scientific reports from the second half of the 19th century, so-called arsenic eaters commonly used doses for normal human fatal.
 (How long-term use of this substance has shown on their health status and lifespan is no longer detectable.)
 If you’ve read this far, you are probably wondering where I’m heading to.
 I’m exaggerating a bit but I’m just trying to point out that if we get used to something, it does not automatically mean that it benefits us in the long run.

 Is milk really the best source of calcium?

 To understand me correctly, I’m not a milk hater.
 It may be beneficial to health if we use it wisely.
 However, the twentieth century has made it almost a panacea.
 It is rumoured, and I do not know what the truth is, that “milk propaganda” was launched in Japan sometime after the Second World War.
 The Japanese government has claimed that the defeat is partly caused by “poor” nutrition.
 Therefore, while “the winners drink milk, we should do it as well”.
 Post-war Europe was also drowned in milk as a guaranteed calcium source.
 The question is whether the indigestible or very hardly digestible components of milk do not burden the organism too much and the negatives do not outweigh the possible positive effects.
 There are more digestible sources of calcium such as poppy or sesame seeds.

 Milk from the TCM standpoint:

-If you are interested in How to make dairy free yoghurt check this interesting recipe below.
+If you are interested in How to make dairy-free yoghurt check out this interesting recipe below.